 Turn Data Roaming ON on Samsung Galaxy S4

-The roaming feature needs to be enabled if you want to use internet based features like web browsing and email while you're outside your country.
-This feature is useful when you are on vacation or a business trip, but warned, data roaming is typically very expensive.
+The roaming feature needs to be enabled if you want to use internet based features like web browsing and email while you're outside your country, or outside your network area.
+This feature is useful when you are on vacation or a business trip, but be warned: data roaming is typically very expensive.
 Use sparingly and definitely check the rates with your cellphone carrier because data rates are often shockingly expensive.
 See below on how to enable and disable the roaming features.

-- 1Tap on applications on your phone menu to open other options.Advertisement
+- 1Tap on "Applications" on your phone's menu to open other options.Advertisement

-- 2Look for your "Settings" application, the gear icon, then tap it.Advertisement
+- 2Look for "Settings" (the gear icon), and tap it.Advertisement

-- 3Tap on "Connections" option to get into the next page.
+- 3Tap on "Connections" to get to the next page.

-- 1Contact the network carrier first and request to enable roaming on your phone number.
+- 1Contact the network carrier and request to enable or disable roaming on your phone.

-- 2Then they can send you an automatic authentication to enable or disable the roaming.
+- 2They will send you an automatic authentication to enable or disable the roaming.

-In general, it refers to the extension of connection service in a different location that is far from your home or the country where your service was registered.
+In general, it refers to the extension of connection service in a different location that is far from your home or the country or outside of your network area.
 The word "roaming" started or that originated from Global System for Mobile (GSM), which can also be applied to Code Division Multiple Access (CDMA) technology.
-Users can get phone calls, receive text messages and data service while traveling outside home coverage (outside their country).
+Users can get phone calls, receive text messages and data service while traveling outside their network coverage, or outside their country.

 Roaming agreements and Process